snowplow/snowplowanalytics.com/_posts/2018-08-08-piinguin-longform-intro/index.md

 tags: [analytics, GDPR, data governance]
 author: Anthony
 category: GDPR
-permalink: /blog/2018/07/20/self-describing-data-becomes-self-policing-data/
+permalink: /blog/2018/08/08/self-describing-data-becomes-self-policing-data/
 discourse: true
 ---

->*Personal data shall be:
+>Personal data shall be:
 <br>
 <br>
 : (a) processed lawfully, fairly and in a transparent manner in relation to the data subject (‘lawfulness, fairness and transparency’);